sebowden/sebowden.github.io/_pages/about.md

   - /about.html
 ---

-I received my BS in Ecology from the [Odum School of Ecology](https://www.ecology.uga.edu/) at the [University of Georgia](https://www.uga.edu/) in 2009.
-Continuing my research in disease ecology with [Dr. John M. Drake](https://daphnia.ecology.uga.edu/drakelab/), I went on to receive my PhD in Ecology in 2016.
-I did my postdoc with [Dr. Barbara A. Han](https://www.caryinstitute.org/science-program/our-scientists/dr-barbara-han) at the [Cary Institute of Ecosystem Studies](https://www.caryinstitute.org/).
+I received my BS in Ecology (2009) and PhD in Ecology (2016) from the [Odum School of Ecology](https://www.ecology.uga.edu/) at the [University of Georgia](https://www.uga.edu/) under the direction of [Dr. John M. Drake](https://daphnia.ecology.uga.edu/drakelab/).
+I did my postdoc (2016-2017) with [Dr. Barbara A. Han](https://www.caryinstitute.org/science-program/our-scientists/dr-barbara-han) at the [Cary Institute of Ecosystem Studies](https://www.caryinstitute.org/).
 Currently, I am a data scientist contractor within the Division of Global Migration and Quarantine at the CDC.

 Research interests
 ========